 |HSBC||3% of the outstanding balance or S$50, whichever is greater||S$50|

-Note that the above formulas are current as of the time of writing this article, and are subject to change.
+Note that while the fees listed above are current as of the time of writing, they are subject to change.
 You can always find your current minimum payment formula in your cardmember agreement.
 If you don't have a copy of it, you can call your bank and ask that a copy be sent to you.

-What Happens If You Pay Just The Minimum Amount Due On Your Credit Card
+What Happens if You Only Pay the Minimum Amount Due on Your Credit Card?

-Although the credit card minimum payment requirement is meant to protect consumers, making just the minimum payments every month is a highly dangerous practice.
-For one, it can cause you to carry a balance for an extremely long time as well as have negative impacts on your credit score.
+Although the credit card minimum payment requirement is meant to protect consumers, making just the minimum payments every month is a dangerous practice.
+For one, it can cause you to carry a balance for an extremely long time as well as have a negative impact on your credit score.

-The minimum payment, contrary to some myths, is not designed to pay off your balance in 10 months.
-Instead, making only the minimum payments can actually result in you having to pay down your balance for several years or more.
+Only making the minimum payments can actually result in you having to pay down your balance for several years or more.
 For example, we modeled out and graphed the change in a sample outstanding credit card balance as a result of several different repayment options, including sticking to just the minimum.
 The graph below shows how quickly balances go down based over a 24-month period, for a principal balance of S$10,000 at an APR of 25%.

 In the above example, the individual making just the minimum payments on the S$10,000 of balance would pay S$4,043 in interest charges over two years.
 Paying just twice the minimum payment reduces the interest charges by S$1,119.
 Those who could manage to pay 4 times the minimum payment would save $2,388 in interest.
 Extending this calculation also showed that it would take about 21 years for someone to pay off S$10,000 in credit card bill by only making the minimum payment.

 Paying only the minimum monthly requirement on your credit card bill has no direct impact on your credit score.
-However, there are indirect effects that consumers shoudl be aware of.
-First, there is the potential risk of increasing one's overall credit utilisation – a factor that can negatively influence your credit score.
+However, there are indirect effects that consumers should be aware of.
+The more your credit card balance grows each month, the higher your credit utilisation is – a factor that can negatively influence your credit score.
 Credit utilisation refers to the percentage of your total available credit limit you are using.
 For example, if your outstanding balance is S$400, and your available line of credit is S$1,000, your utilization would be at 40%.

 In general, it is best to keep your credit utilisation below 30%.
-Although there is no radical shift that happens once you reach 30%, being close to maxing out your credit limit can be quite bad for your credit score.
 When you make just the minimum credit card payments, however, your balance and your credit utilisation declines by the lowest possible amount.
 If you are close to having maxed out your credit card, paying just the minimum will cause your issuer to report a high utilisation ratio to the credit bureaus.

 Consequences of Paying Less Than The Minimum Credit Card Payment